Tow Policy Advocacy Fellowship

 To be eligible for the Fellowship, applicants must:

-• Be graduate-level students at John Jay College for the entire academic year of the Fellowship
+• Be graduate-level students at John Jay College for the entire academic year of the fellowship

 • Have at least a 3.2 GPA